 Unfortunately, many CAD systems generate drill files that cannot be unambiguously interpreted.
 Since the coordinates in drill files have no decimal points, some guessing may be required.

 By default, a drill file is assumed to be in inches, with leading zero suppression and 4 digits after the decimal point.
 However, the file might actually be in mm, it might have trailing zero suppression, and there might be 3 or 5 digits after the decimal.
-If the file does not contain a command to specifically indicate that its coordinates are different from the default, then Macaos Enterprise will have trouble interpreting the file correctly.
+If the file does not contain a command to specifically indicate that its coordinates are different from the default, then the Macaos Import Module will have trouble interpreting the file correctly.

 The workaround in such a case is to add to the file a line containing the command